JPANet January 2024 Newsletter

 Climate Hope Summer Fellowship Grants

-The Environmental Justice Ministry of the United Church of Christ is allotting grants of $2,500 to UCC churches, conferences, and associations as well as UCC-affiliated theological schools and non-profit organizations for the purposes of developing and furthering the work of youth and young adult leaders in the movement for climate justice.
-The grants are to be used during the summer of 2023.
-The application deadline is March 1st.
-Apply now!
+Grants of $2,500 are given to UCC churches, conferences, and associations as well as UCC-affiliated theological schools and non-profit organizations for the purposes of developing and furthering the work of youth and young adult leaders in the movement for climate justice.
+Grant applications are due March 1st.

 DC Action Center